semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-01-23-exercises.md

 >>> from turtle import *
 >>> circle(50)
 {% endhighlight %}

 Note that number supplied to the circle is half the diameter which is by definition the radius of the circle.

+> The ```circle``` command assumes that the center of the circle is located to the left of the turtle at a distance equal to the radius.

 The turtle will draw a circle similar to the following image: